Imprinting (psychology): Limbic imprinting

-The three instances of the structural model, combinated with findings of modern neurology.
-The drawing refers to Freud's Project for a Scientific Psychology.
-Written in 1895, he develops there the thesis that the brain is able to imprintdes by experiences in its neuronal network through "a permanent change after an event": one of the superego's functions.

 The neurological branch of psychoanalysis and other areas of research, have recently provided evidence that prenatal and early childhood experiences shape the specialised limbic system (located nearly in the brain's centre).
 The result of this imprinting process, which partially irreversibly alters the neural structure of the brain, is also referred to as the ‘emotional map’ of human being.
 This is because the limbic system combines the impressions stored in it with deeply rooted beliefs and values that determine conscious thinking and behaviour from the subconscious realm of the entire organism.
 This is one of the proposed explanations for the well-founded finding that a person's childhood ‘formative’ experiences contribute decisively to their further psychological development.
 Referring to psychoanalysis, a traumatic imprint can only be therapeutically influenced to the extent that its causal background is conscious to the perceiving "ego"-instance of the human soul.
 Modern neurology has located the highest focus of ego-conscious activity in the frontal lobe of the human brain.
 This area therefore interacts functionally as closely with the memory performance of the limbus (superego) as it does with the set of natural needs and values conveyed 'upwards' from the brain stem.
 Even more fundamentally, these are anchored as potentials in the human genome.
 Imprinted genes can have astounding effects on body size, brain size, and the process in which the brain organizes its processes.
 Evolutionary trends within the animal kingdom have been shown to show substantive increase in the forebrain particularly towards the limbic system.
 This evolution has even been thought of to have a mutative effect on the brain size trickling down the human ancestry.